relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

   to prevent them from negatively affecting spread for normal distribution items.

+* Add recall, precision by class in classifyFiles

 * Modify Quant_prob run as server handler.
   * Method will use main as data set name unless &dset is specified.